xXenvy/zcached.py/readme.md

 Zcached.py is a Python client-side library designed to interact with zcached, a high-performance in-memory caching system.
 This library provides developers an easy-to-use interface for integrating zcached into their Python applications, enabling efficient data caching.

-For more information, please see [zcached repository](https://github.com/sectasy0/zcached).
+For more information, please see [zcached repository](https://github.com/sectasy0/zcached) or [Zcached Documentation](https://zcachedpy.readthedocs.io/en/latest/).

 ## `🌟` Features
 - **Simplified Caching:** Zcached.py simplifies the process of caching data by providing intuitive functions for storing and retrieving values.